YSI ODO RTU Calibration Utility

 1. Read the coefficients before writing the new values.

-2. Double-check all values and press Send Coefficients.
+2. Double-check all values and then press Send Coefficients.

 1. YSI ODO RTU User Manual